Iain Armitage: Early life and career

 In 2020, Armitage voiced young Shaggy Rogers in the Scooby-Doo film Scoob!.
 He was set to reprise the role in the film Scoob!
 Holiday Haunt, which was set for a release in late 2022 on HBO Max, but was canceled in August 2022.
 In 2021, Armitage voiced Chase in PAW Patrol: The Movie.

 Personal life

+Armitage is the son of Scottish actor Euan Morton and American theater producer Lee Armitage.
+He is the grandson of former United States Deputy Secretary of State Richard Lee Armitage.
+His godfather is Signature Theatre director Eric D. Schaeffer.

-Armitage resides in Arlington, Virginia.
+Armitage is homeschooled and resides with his family in Arlington, Virginia.
+The family previously maintained a residence in Manhattan, splitting their time between Arlington and New York City.
 He has learned to speak multiple languages to different extents, including Russian, Armenian, German, Spanish, Italian, Assyrian, and Sinhalese.